This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 2) Guitar Technique (A, N) or Bass Technique (A, N)

-3) Guitar Ensemble (A, N) or Rhythm Section Skills (A, L) or The Melting Pot (A, L) or Intro to Bluegrass (A, N, L)
+3) Guitar Ensemble (A, N) or Rhythm Section Skills (A, L) or The Melting Pot (A, L)

-4) Jazz Combo (A, L) or Intro Jazz Improvisation (A, L)
+4) Jazz Combo (A, L) or Intro Jazz Improvisation (A, L) or Rhythm & Reading (N, B)

-6) New Orleans Band (A, L) or L-Pop Band (A, L) or Klezmer Band (A, L)
+6) Jazz Band (A, L) or L-Pop Band (A, L) or Klezmer Band (A, L)

 Percussion